praetoriandigital/cub-docs/fields.md

       ...
       {
         type: 'position',
-        name: 'position', // name MUST be 'position'
+        // name: 'position', // name is implicit, you CAN'T change it
-        //value: 'most likely DONT DO THIS', // value most likely SHOULD NOT be set
+        // value: 'most likely DONT DO THIS', // value most likely SHOULD NOT be set
         tags: ['Fire', ...] // array of tags to narrow down postitions list
                             // (will show positions related only to this tags)
                             // if not set - site tags will be used